top of page

 leadership development

 Serving 21st century communities as a spiritual leader requires an ability to think creatively, manage effectively, deliver inspiring divrei Torah, teach thoughtful and informative classes, and lead lifecycle and other events in the life of a congregant.
-The Lindenbaum Center for 21st Century Rabbinic Leadership enables students to deepen their skills in homiletics, practical rabbinics, entrepreneurship, pedagogy, and adaptive leadership skills.
+The Lindenbaum Center for 21st Century Rabbinic Leadership enables students to deepen their skills in homiletics, practical rabbinics, entrepreneurship, and adaptive leadership skills.

 for more information please contact: